orionrobots/orionrobots.github.io/wiki/holonomic_wheels.md

 This allows for design of a based that can move in the X and Y directions without needing to turn, and also rotate while maintaining a straight line - giving the mobile base a full 3 degrees of freedom.

-[Charmed Labs](http://www.charmedlabs.com) actually produce a set of these that can be used with standard [Lego](/wiki/lego.html "The best known construction toy") axles.
+[Charmed Labs](http://www.charmedlabs.com) produce a set of these that can be used with standard [Lego](/wiki/lego.html "The best known construction toy") axles.

 I am still researching into who actually developed them - I know there has been more than one attempt to patent them.